RIPE-NCC/rpki-validator-3/README.md

+*We will archive RIPE NCC RPKI Validator 2.x and 3.x on 1 July 2021.
+Please migrate to alternative RPKI Relying Party software.*

 The latest version is 3.2.
 Feel free to give it a try using one of our builds:

 * Docker image: https://hub.docker.com/r/ripencc/rpki-validator-3-docker